Chris Heckenberg

-Chris Heckenberg (born 15 August 1998) is a soccer player who plays as a midfielder for South Georgia Tormenta in the USL League One.
+Chris Heckenberg (born 15 August 1998) is a soccer player who plays as a midfielder for FC Naples in the USL League One.
 Born in the United States, he has represented Australia at youth level.

-Career
+Early and club career

 Youth, College & Amateur

 Heckenberg was born in Santa Clara, California, but grew up in Melbourne, Australia, attending the Berwick Grammar School, where he won the excellence in soccer award for four consecutive years, and his team to win a championship three times.

+In Australia Heckenberg played his Junior soccer for Monbulk Rangers SC, Knox City SC and Box Hill SC, before making his Senior debut at Monbulk Rangers at the age of 15.

 In 2017, Heckenberg attended California Baptist University to play college soccer, going on to make 85 appearances for the Lancers, scoring one goal and tallying 14 assists.
 In his senior year, Heckenberg earned All-WAC Honorable Mention honours and All-Far West Region Second Team honours.

 During the 2021 season, Heckenberg also played in the USL League Two with South Georgia Tormenta 2, who helped to make the playoffs.

 Professional

 On 18 March 2022, Heckenberg signed with USL League One side South Georgia Tormenta ahead of their 2022 season.
 He made his professional debut on 2 April 2022, starting in a 1–0 loss to North Carolina FC.

+On 22 February 2024, Heckneberg made the move to USL League One side Central Valley Fuego FC following his release from Tormenta.